Plan for Your Future With Predictable, Guaranteed Income

 Who Should Consider a DIA?

-A Deferred Income Annuity may be right for you if:
+A Deferred Income Annuity may be right for you under several circumstances.
+For example, it’s a strong fit if:

-You are in your 50s or 60s and want to secure guaranteed payouts for later years.
+Pre-retirees, particularly those in their 50s and 60s, can use a DIA to secure guaranteed payouts for their later years.

-You prefer a structured payout schedule to prevent overspending in early retirement.
+Many people prefer a structured payout schedule to prevent the temptation of overspending in early retirement.

 DIA vs. Other Retirement Income Options